HyperCon: Image-To-Video Model Transfer for Video-To-Video Translation Tasks: Acknowledgements

 \section{Acknowledgements}

-Part of this work was completed while Ryan Szeto was a research intern at SoC R\&D, Samsung Semiconductor Inc. It was also sponsored by DARPA and the Air Force Research Laboratory (AFRL) under agreement number FA8750-17-2-0112, as well as the U.S. Department of Commerce, National Institute of Standards and Technology under financial assistance award 60NANB17D191.
+This work was completed in part while Ryan Szeto was an intern at Samsung Semiconductor, Inc. and was sponsored by DARPA and AFRL under agreement FA8750-17-2-0112, and the U.S. Department of Commerce, NIST under financial assistance award 60NANB17D191.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA and the Air Force Research Laboratory (AFRL) or the U.S. Government. }
+This work reflects the opinions and conclusions of its authors, but not necessarily its funding agents.